AxLab-UofC/ThrowIO/README.md

 ![body-scale-structure](https://github.com/AxLab-UofC/ThrowIO/assets/66953378/ba2e776d-789e-4993-8df8-4c6fde023476)

 ## CHI 2023 Desktop Demo Structure
+Demo Structure Purpose: This simple setup shows how ceiling robots can collaborate and faciliate throwing and catching action using a toio robot as the thrown object.
+Comparing to the other structures, this setup is easy to transport and does not require a kinect camera.
+A user can place a toio ball in the middle of the two dropping robots, and they will drop the toio ball, allowing users to catch.

 Main materials and equipment: 1/2 PVC pipes, 1/2 PVC joints, foam mats, ferromagnetic metal plate, wooden board, 1 toio mat.
 ![desktop-structure](https://github.com/AxLab-UofC/ThrowIO/assets/66953378/eabd97da-342e-43fb-9cd2-dacf954ad7d8)